ZeDespo/accurate-melee-marth/README.md

 ### Side Special

 - "He flies through the air with the greatest of ease"
+- Cancellable move 1, so you can better enable combos.
 - Gives Marth a horizontal and veritcal boost when using move 1 in the air.
-- Cancellable move 1, so you can better enable combos.

 ### Up Special

-- Jigglypuff vs Roy matchup feels
+- Melee Jigglypuff vs Melee Roy matchup feels
-- Reverse hitbox with a base knockback of 130.
+- Reverse hitbox with a base knockback of 130, but only active on Frame 5.

 ### Up Throw